-Petra van den Berg - In Person and Online Psychologist
+Petra van den Berg - Online Psychologist

 I grew up in the Netherlands and became interested in mental health issues from my early teens.
 What intrigued me was that some people encountered many adversities in their lives and could react to these situations in different ways.
 For example, children growing up with abuse and neglect often went on to develop psychiatric issues later in life, where as some seemed to be free of negative psychological consequences.
 So, I started reading literature dealing with the human mind from then on, paving my way to a career in Psychology.